Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 ##### North Sarcophagus

 The vestige within this sarcophagus offers the dark gift of Savnok the Inscrutible.
 Savnok's gift is the power to shield the mind.
-This dark gift takes the form of a mind blank spell cast on the beneficiary.
+This dark gift takes the form of a [[5.
+Mechanics/Spells/Mind Blank.md\|mind blank]] spell cast on the beneficiary.
 The spell has an extended duration of 1 year, after which the dark gift vanishes.

 The beneficiary's eyes melt away upon receiving this dark gift, leaving empty sockets that can still see.